psugihara/joint/Docs/Tutorial.md

 log("Hello world!")
 ```

-The built in function `log()` writes a string to stdout.
+The built in function `log()` takes any number of arguments and writes them as newline terminated strings to stdout.
 String literals such as `"Hello world!"` above are always enclosed in double quotes.
-Lines are generally terminated with newline characters.
+One should note that the `log()` function can take arguments of any type and will convert them to string representations before printing.
+Lines in Pass are generally terminated with newline characters.

 Assuming the Pass interpreter is in the user's path and we are in the same directory as *hello.pass*, we may now run our program from the command line with `$ pass ./hello.pass` (omitting the dollar sign).